History of Rickie Fowler in Timeline

 2012: Filmed commercial for Crowne Plaza Hotels

-2013: Featured in ESPN "This is SportsCenter" commercial
+2013: Featured in an ESPN "This is SportsCenter" commercial

-In 2013, Rickie Fowler was featured in an ESPN "This is SportsCenter" commercial with sportscaster John Anderson.
+In 2013, Fowler was featured in an ESPN "This is SportsCenter" commercial with sportscaster John Anderson.

-In 2014, Rickie Fowler finished runner-up at the U.S. Open and the Open Championship.
+In 2014, Rickie Fowler had runner-up finishes at the U.S. Open and the Open Championship, marking his best finishes at a major.

 November 28, 2015: Guest picker on ESPN's College GameDay

-On November 28, 2015, Rickie Fowler was the guest picker on ESPN's College GameDay, where his picks went 7–4.
+On November 28, 2015, Fowler was the guest picker on ESPN's College GameDay.

-In 2015, Jordan Spieth became the fourth player to finish in the top 5 in all four majors in one calendar year.
+In 2015, Rickie Fowler was the third player, along with Jack Nicklaus and Tiger Woods, to have finished in the top 5 in all four majors in one calendar year, but the first not to win.

 2015: Results not in chronological order prior to 2015

-January 24, 2016: Victory at Abu Dhabi HSBC Golf Championship
+January 24, 2016: Abu Dhabi HSBC Golf Championship Victory

-On January 24, 2016, Rickie Fowler reached a career high of fourth in the Official World Golf Ranking after his victory in the Abu Dhabi HSBC Golf Championship.
+On January 24, 2016, Rickie Fowler achieved a career-high fourth in the Official World Golf Ranking after winning the Abu Dhabi HSBC Golf Championship.

-In 2016, Rickie Fowler won the Abu Dhabi HSBC Golf Championship and sank a hole-in-one with Luke Donald's pitching wedge to win $1 million for Ernie Els' charity.
+In 2016, Rickie Fowler won the Abu Dhabi HSBC Golf Championship on the European Tour and later won $1 million for Ernie Els' charity, Els for Autism.

-On November 12, 2017, Rickie Fowler started his 2018 season with a runner-up finish at the OHL Classic at Mayakoba.
+On November 12, 2017, Rickie Fowler started his 2018 season at the OHL Classic at Mayakoba where he finished one stroke shy of winner, Patton Kizzire.

-On December 3, 2017, Rickie Fowler won the Hero World Challenge with a final round of 61, setting a course and tournament record, and also a personal best round for Fowler as a professional.
+On December 3, 2017, Rickie Fowler won the Hero World Challenge with a final round of 61, which was a course and tournament record, as well as a personal best round for Fowler as a professional.

 2017: Started dating Allison Stokke

-In 2017, Rickie Fowler started dating track and field amateur athlete Allison Stokke.
+In 2017, Fowler started dating track and field amateur athlete Allison Stokke.

 June 2018: Engagement to Allison Stokke

-In June 2018, Rickie Fowler became engaged to track and field amateur athlete Allison Stokke.
+In June 2018, Fowler became engaged to track and field amateur athlete Allison Stokke.

 September 2018: Ryder Cup

 In September 2018, Rickie Fowler qualified for the U.S. team participating in the 2018 Ryder Cup.
-He went 1-3-0.
-He lost his singles match against Sergio García.
+He went 1-3-0 and lost his singles match against Sergio García as Europe defeated the U.S. team.

 At the 2018 Masters Tournament, Rickie Fowler finished in 2nd place to champion Patrick Reed by 1 stroke.